 - Make-up work for all absences is the responsibility of the student.
 Students are to make arrangements with their teachers for work missed upon return to school. - One class day for make-up will be allowed for each class day absent. - For extended absences, a parent can call the office before 9:00 a.m. on the second day and pick up homework after 3:00 p.m. the next school day.
-Make-up work requests need to be picked up as arranged; unclaimed work will be promptly returned to teachers. - For unexcused absences, students have the opportunity to make up missed work; however, at the end of the grading period, the student's cumulative grade will be reduced one percent for each day of unexcused absence. - Cumulative absences of ten (10) days or more during a semester could result in reduction or loss of credit.
+Make-up work requests need to be picked up as arranged; unclaimed work will be promptly returned to teachers. - For unexcused absences, students have the opportunity to make up missed work. - Cumulative absences of ten (10) days or more during a semester could result in reduction or loss of credit.